Domestic Violence Progression

 The Progression of Violence & Tactics of Control

 In all probability, your partner was not abusive in the beginning stages of your relationship and, even now, does not always use physical violence.
-It is rare for an abuser to physically assault his partner prior to beginning a pattern of verbal abuse and emotional control.
+It is rare for an abuser to physically assault their partner prior to beginning a pattern of verbal abuse and emotional control.
 It is likely, as you look back on the relationship, you can begin to recognize how the abuse began in very subtle ways – through attacks on your feelings of self-worth, your abilities as a person, and by slowly isolating you from others.
-Often, it is not until a woman feels “trapped”, either emotionally, financially or socially, that she recognized how destructive and abusive her partner has become.
-Frequently, the physical violence begins to increase in severity and intensity at this stage – after an abuser is reasonably sure his partner is isolated and cut off from much of her support system.
+Often, it is not until a survivor feels “trapped”, either emotionally, financially or socially, that they recognize how destructive and abusive their partner has become.
+Frequently, the physical violence begins to increase in severity and intensity at this stage – after an abuser is reasonably sure his partner is isolated and cut off from much of their support system.

 Recognizing which of these tactics have been used by your partner may help you to understand how difficult it has been for you to see your alternatives and how these behaviors have been limiting your freedom, your safety and your self-determination.